fafeitsch/Route-Detour-Analyzer/README.md

 avoids service roads.
 If you want other profiles (e.g to allow service roads), you either have to self-host an OSRM server or pay for one.

-***The RDA proposes crazy routes that are not suitable for buses.
+***The PTL Editor proposes crazy routes that are not suitable for buses.
 How to fix that?***

 See last question.
 In some cases, using way points on a line can improve the overall route, but I overall suggest self-hosting an OSRM server.

 ***Why does the analyzer sometimes give negative detours?***

-RDA only analyzes the lengths of tours.
+PTL Editor only analyzes the lengths of tours.
 The routing algorithms of OSRM however, often take additional metrics into account, such es few traffic lights, few crossings and so on.
 Thus, it might happen that a bus tour is actually shorter than the path suggested by OSRM.
 To avoid this, use customize profiles for the OSRM (only applies to self-hosted OSRM).